Take The First Step Now

 How Does the Inpatient Drug and Alcohol Addiction Treatment Process Work?

-Patients in an inpatient drug and alcohol addiction treatment program will have 24-hour intensive support while in a residential setting.
+Patients in a drug and alcohol addiction treatment program will receive 24-hour support in a residential setting.
 Inpatient rehab is staffed with clinicians, therapists, nurses, and sometimes doctors.

 Some of the components that may be in an inpatient drug rehab are as follows: